 - In Mr. Mom, Joan (Ann Jillian) comes over with the intention seducing Jack (Michael Keaton) while his wife is at work.
 He excuses himself to the bathroom and tries to talk himself out of giving in to her by rattling off reasons why he shouldn't do it.
 It takes him a good while to convince himself that it would be wrong, but he eventually does.

-- In the first Ghostbusters, Venkman comes to visit Dana and finds she is possessed by Zuul, which makes her want to sleep with (whoever she thinks is) the Keymaster.
+- In the original Ghostbusters, Venkman comes to visit Dana and finds she is possessed by Zuul, which makes her want to sleep with (whoever she thinks is) the Keymaster.
 He refuses, since she isn't in her right mind (and doubtless also because he has every reason to fear dire consequences if he does), but he's tempted.

 Venkman: Go ahead—no, I can't.
 Sounds like you got at least at least two people in there already.
 Might be a little crowded.